 "Nice to know some things are the same the world over."

 A roiling shock ran from the tip of her tongue to the pit of her stomach the moment she tasted the jelly, thick and viscous and oh so sour.
-She forced her teeth to close on the bread, the familiar texture fighting a losing battle with the slick alien stuff.
+She forced her teeth to close on the bread, the familiar texture fighting a losing battle with the slick alien condiment.
 Something crunched—maybe a tail segment or a leg.
 She didn't want to know.

 Somehow she choked it down.
 She swallowed and then grabbed her cup, raising it to her mouth for a deep gulp.
-The harsh taste of fermented comberry obliterated the noxious flavor.
+The harsh taste of fermented comberry obliterated the jelly's noxious flavor.

 Jane gave a little cheer and clapped.
 "You did it!
 Trust me, it gets easier."